 The chapel Saint Vincent de Paul is the church of the Vincentians, brothers and priests of the Congregation of the Mission, founded in 1625 by Saint Vincent de Paul and relocated in 1817 95, rue de Sèvres, after being driven from the old priory of Saint-Lazare by the 1789 révolution.

-To honor their founder, in 1827, the Lazarists built a chapel to house the relics of St. Vincent de Paul.
+To honor their founder, in 1827, the Lazarists built a chapel to house the relics of Saint Vincent de Paul.
 The reliquary is above the high altar.
 The stairways in the aisles to the altar lead to the body that will impress the most sensitive.
-The skeleton of the saint's face and hands covered with wax, his body was dressed in the vestments and the cross placed in his hands would be that with which St. Vincent attended King Louis XIII in his last moments.
+The skeleton of the saint's face and hands covered with wax, his body was dressed in the vestments.
+The cross in his hands would be that with which Saint Vincent attended King Louis XIII in his last moments.
 The chapel can be visited daily.